shilobanerjee/AFiNeS/README.md

 ### Configurable settings ###

-Currently the following options for a simulation can be set upon execution, either from the command line, or within a configuration file:
+Currently the following options for simulation parameters (provided in the table) can be set upon execution, either from the command line, or within a configuration file:

 For example, to run a 500 second of simulation of 10 rigid actin filaments, an active motor density of 0.5 and a crosslinker density